Les Payne

 Leslie Payne (July 12, 1941 – March 19, 2018) was an American journalist.
 He served as an editor and columnist at Newsday and was a founder of the National Association of Black Journalists.
-Payne received a Pulitzer Prize for his investigative research, and (with daughter Tamara Payne) the 2020 National Book Award for Nonfiction for his biography The Dead Are Arising: The Life of Malcolm X.
+Payne received a Pulitzer Prize in 1974 for his investigative reporting, and, with daughter Tamara Payne, the 2020 National Book Award for Nonfiction and the 2021 Pulitzer Prize for Biography for his biography The Dead Are Arising: The Life of Malcolm X.

 Biography

 Early years

 Payne was born in Tuscaloosa, Alabama, in 1941.
 In 1954, Payne moved with his mother to Hartford, Connecticut, where she remarried.
 According to DNA analysis, he was descended in part from people from Cameroon.

 The first member of his family to attend college, Payne graduated from the University of Connecticut in 1964 with a degree in English.
 He was interested in pursuing a career in journalism, but as an African American he found no opportunities in the mainstream press.
-Instead, Payne joined the army, where he eventually became a captain.
-He ended his army career with two years as an information officer, writing speeches for General William Westmoreland and running the army newspaper.
+Instead, Payne joined the U.S. Army, where he eventually became a captain.
+He ended his Army career with two years as an information officer, writing speeches for General William Westmoreland and running the Army newspaper.

 Career

 Newsday hired Payne in 1969 as an investigative reporter.
-In 1973, he helped write "The Heroin Trail", a series of 33 articles that detailed how heroin originated in Turkish poppy fields and found its way to the streets of New York City.
+In 1973, he helped write "The Heroin Trail", a series of 33 articles that detailed how heroin that originated in Turkish poppy fields found its way to the streets of New York City.
 Newsday won the 1974 Pulitzer Prize for Public Service for "The Heroin Trail".
 Next year, it was published as a book credited to the newspaper staff, The Heroin Trail (Holt, Rinehart and Winston, 1975).

 In 1975, Payne and other African Americans working in the media established the National Association of Black Journalists.
 Payne served as the group's fourth president.

 Payne co-wrote a series of articles about the Symbionese Liberation Army and the kidnapping of Patty Hearst.
 These became the basis of his next book, The Life and Death of the SLA (Ballantine Books, 1976), credited to "Les Payne and Tim Findley, with Carolyn Craven".
 Payne's reporting from South Africa during the 1976 Soweto Uprising was selected by the jury for a Pulitzer Prize in International Journalism, but the group's advisory board overruled their decision with no explanation.
 Despite being barred from the country, Payne returned to South Africa in 1985 to chronicle the changes that had taken place during the intervening years.

 Payne started writing a weekly column for Newsday in 1980.
 It was syndicated in 1985.
 In 2006, Newsday's editor said the column was "so strong, so provocative and generated so much hate mail that Newsday editors got to know the names of all the Suffolk County Police Department's bomb-sniffing dogs".